 In general, driving with an expired driver’s license is only a minor offense and results in citations or infractions.
 However, the circumstance may change when a victim of a car accident was driving with an expired driver’s license.

 California is considered to be an at-fault state.
 In California, a person who has been involved in a car accident with an expired license is still able to file a claim against the insurance company.
 But the insurance company will assert as a defense that you did not drive with a valid license.
 That will be one of their main arguments to end up paying a lower amount.
 In cases like these, it is important to hire an experienced car accident attorney to mitigate any fault.
 California follows the comparative negligence fault standard.
 This means that if the plaintiff is at fault for their injuries, the damages they will be collecting from the defendant will be decreased depending on their personal faults.
 However, the plaintiff will still be able to collect damages from the defendant, it will just be decreased.
-For more information on comparative negligence standards, please visit our page here.
+For more information on comparative negligence standards, please contact our team.
 Another strategy that insurance companies use is increasing the premiums for the driver after the claim has been filed because he drove with an invalid license.

 If your insurance company has failed to provide you with fair compensation, contact our attorneys today.
 Our experienced car accident attorneys are prepared to assist you in your legal claims against the insurance company.

 How Long Could You Drive with an Expired License in California?